 InSpeed opens 7 new data centre locations in APAC and EU

-InSpeed Networks has announced the expansion of its data centre coverage to include global sites in Asia Pacific and Europe.
+InSpeed Networks has announced the expansion of its data center coverage to include global sites in Asia Pacific and Europe.

 All up there are seven new cities for the SD-WAN specialist, with Tokyo, Seoul, Singapore, and Mumbai in Asia Pacific, and London, Frankfurt, and Paris in Europe.